-French jewelry brand Boucheron has offered its new Boucheron Reflet XL Chateau Latour Vintage Millesime 2005 Limited Edition (Ref.
-WA009219) watch, which is built using a piece of ancient stained oak used to make vine barrels.
-This is not the first timekeeper that uses a piece of wood to decorate its dial, but this is certainly the first one (at least, to my knowledge) to incorporate a piece equipment originally created to produce fine alcoholic beverages.
+French jewelry brand Boucheron has offered its limited-edition Boucheron Reflet XL Chateau Latour Vintage Millesime 2005 (Ref.
+WA009219) that is built using a piece of ancient stained oak used to make wine barrels.
+This is not the first timekeeper that uses a piece of wood to decorate its dial, but this is certainly the first one (at least, to my knowledge) to incorporate a piece of equipment originally created to produce fine alcoholic beverages.

-There is a vinery in France that was established around five hundred years ago.
+There is a winery in France that was established around five hundred years ago.

-Currently known as Chateau Latour (because since XIII century the neighborhood was protected by a guard tower, which is now displayed on the House’s logo,) the vinery is owned by a local business tycoon Francois Pinault who bought it from the British company Allied Lyons for around £86 million and made it a part of his holding company Groupe Artemis.
+Currently known as Chateau Latour (because since XIII century the neighborhood was protected by a guard tower, which is now displayed on the House’s logo,) the winery is owned by a local business tycoon Francois Pinault who bought it from the British company Allied Lyons for around £86 million and made it a part of his holding company Groupe Artemis.

 Chateau Latour is mostly known for its grand vin Chateau Latour, which is a blend of 75% Cabernet Sauvignon, 20% Merlot, with the remainder Petit Verdot and Cabernet Franc.

 To get its signature aroma and taste, the vine is held in special barrels made of 200-year old French oak.
-After a certain period of time the oak wood becomes stained and acquires a dark-brown color that you can only see in a very expensive furniture, luxury cars and exclusive parquet flooring.
+After a certain time, the oak wood becomes stained and acquires a dark-brown color that you can only see in expensive furniture, luxury cars, and exclusive parquet flooring.

-Although Boucheron is clearly not the first brand that uses precious wood in its watches, the result is very impressive.
+Although Boucheron is not the first jewelry brand that uses precious wood, the result is impressive.

-The dial is large enough to demonstrate the grain of the wood and its hue is perfectly matched by a brown leather strap (the watch is shipped with a spare stainless steel bracelet, if leather is not the material of your choice.)
-The stainless steel bezel, that also has wood-grain-like stripes on it, provides a perfect visual support for the small piece of oak.
+The dial is large enough to demonstrate the grain of the wood and its hue is perfectly matched by a brown leather strap (the watch is shipped with a spare stainless steel bracelet if the leather is not the material of your choice.)
+The stainless steel bezel, that also has wood-grain-like stripes on it, provides perfect visual support for the small piece of oak.

 The applied Arabic numerals look a trifle too large for me, but an oversized crown with an engraved Chateau Latour logo somehow balances them out.